-Jon is a Board Director at EXOS (formerly Athletes’ Performance), JibJab Media and Living Proof.
 In 2005, Jon conceived of the idea for Living Proof, applying technologies often used in medical applications to beauty products, and co-founded the company with Bob Langer and Amir Nashat.
-He has served as Chairman since the founding and as CEO of the company from November 2010 through December 2011.
-In prior years, Jon’s investments included: Allaire, American Superconductor, Avici Systems, Centra Software, Exchange.com, Mariner Health Care, Powersoft, Solidworks and Watermark.
+He served as chairman since the founding and as CEO of the company from November 2010 through December 2011.
+Unilever acquired Living Proof in 2017.
+In prior years, Jon’s investments included: Allaire, American Superconductor, Avici Systems, Centra Software, Exchange.com, EXOS, JibJab Media, Mariner Health Care, Powersoft, Solidworks, Watermark, and Soho Natural Soda.
 In addition, Jon was one of the founders of the MIT $10K Entrepreneurship Competition (now, through inflation and several tech bubbles, the MIT $100K Entrepreneurship Competition).

 In 2015, Jon and Terry formed Polaris Founders Capital (“PFC”) to invest their own capital with an investment strategy that is diversified by stage and market sectors.
 Their PFC investments include Icelandic Provisions, which they co-founded and where Jon is Chairman, Caledonia Spirits (Barr Hill Gin), EXOS, The Feed, Rosaluna Mescal, and Sir Kensignton’s, which was sold to Unilever one year after the investment.